 When the anchors are separated the fields can change partially or completely to Left, Right, Top and Bottom.
 These fields define the padding inside the rectangle defined by the anchors.
 The Left and Right fields are used if the anchors are separated horizontally and the Top and Bottom fields are used if they are separated vertically.

 Note that changing the values in the anchor or pivot fields will normally counter-adjust the positioning values in order to make the rectangle stay in place.
-If cases where this is not desired, the Raw Mode can be enabled using a small button in the Inspector.
+In cases where this is not desired, enable Raw edit mode by clicking the R button in the Inspector.
 This causes the anchor and pivot value to be able to be changed without any other values changing as a result.
 This will likely cause the rectangle to be visually moved or resized, since its position and size is dependent on the anchor and pivot values.

 Did you find this page useful?
 Please give it a rating: